William Henry Tibbs: Biography

 Wm.
 H.Tibbs was born in Appomattox, Virginia June 10, 1816.
 His father William moved him and his family to Smith Co.
 Tennessee in 1818 where they lived until 1823, when they then relocated to Bledsoe Co, Tn.
 There in 1838, he married Mary McSherry of the same county.
 The couple had two children.
 However, she died four years later in Mississippi.
 Wm.
 H. Tibbs then married Cilena Augusta Hardwick on February 2, 1843 in Cleveland, Bradley Co.Tennessee.
 They were to have four more children of their own.
 Lucretia Clay in September 1844, John in February 1847, Mary Belle in 1849 and William in 1853.
 Tibbs owned and operated a prosperous hotel in Dalton, Whitfield County Georgia called The National located at the corner of Crawford and Hamilton Streets.
 The hotel was torn down to make way for the Hotel Dalton which was built in 1890.
 At the height of the Civil War he also owned and lived in the famous Chief Vann House in Spring Place Murray Co.
 Ga. where he lived for nine years.
 He was a director of the Knoxville and Dalton Telegraph Company.

 Tibbs unsuccessfully ran for the 8th Senatorial District's seat in the Tennessee State Senate in 1857.
 He filed a formal claim for the seat, but his appeal was denied.

-Following the state's ordinance of secession and the outbreak of the Civil War, he was a delegate from his East Tennessee district in the First Confederate Congress from 1862–64.
+Following the state's ordinance of secession and the outbreak of the Civil War, he was a delegate from his East Tennessee district in the First Confederate Congress from 1862 to 1864.
 A late 19th century historian compared him to two of his two colleagues in the House from East Tennessee, William G. Swan and Joseph B. Heiskell, claiming, "The third of these representatives, William H. Tibbs, was perhaps more extreme than either of the others, but of far less capacity."